Aircloak/aircloak/air/docs/content/sql/query-results.md

 John  |	147
 `*`   |	7

 The `*` row provides the analyst with an indication that some names have been suppressed because of low-count filtering.
 This indication is particularly important in cases where a large number of values are low-count filtered: the analyst can learn that a substantial amount of data is being hidden.
-Note that the `*` row is itself anonymized: the anonymized aggregate associated with it has noise, and it itself is low-count filtered.
+Note that the `*` row is itself anonymised: the anonymised aggregate associated with it has noise, and it itself is low-count filtered.
 In other words, lack of a `*` row does not mean that no data was suppressed, only that very little data was suppressed.

 When a large number of non-aggregated columns is selected in a query, the chances of having lots of rows with very few users increase.
 That will lead to lots of rows being suppressed, making the query result less useful.